azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     ![Two Average of score Gauge graphs display, and both are the same.](media/image158.png 'Gauge graphs')

-11. Navigate to the chat website you deployed and send some messages and observe how the sentiment gauge updates with moments of you sending chat messages.
+11. Navigate to the chat website you deployed and send some messages and observe how the sentiment gauge updates with moments of you sending chat messages

 ### Task 3: Add a trending sentiment chart to the dashboard